nurupo/mpv-url-opener/README.md

 - The server is HTTPS only, so the communication is SSL encrypted.
 - The server relies on Python providing secure SSL defaults, [which it does](https://docs.python.org/3/library/ssl.html#cipher-selection), as long as you keep python up-to-date enough.
 - Since it's intended for home LAN usage, the server uses a self-signed SSL certificate.
-- The server authenticates the client via username:password Basic HTTP Authentication, preventing unauthorized parties opening videos on your PC.
-Failed attempts are rate limited to 5/hour.
+- The server authenticates the client via username:password Basic HTTP Authentication, preventing unauthorized parties from opening videos on your PC.
+Failed attempts are rate limited to 5/hour by the sender IP.
-- The client authenticates the server against the SSL certificate, preventing MTIM and sharing the username:password & the video URL with unintended parties in general.
+- The client authenticates the server against the pre-downloaded SSL certificate file, preventing MITM and sharing the username:password, along with the video URL, with unintended parties in general.
 - The server validates that the input it receives from the client is exactly a YouTube URL, no more and no less, avoiding any command injections.
 Additionally, it executes the mpv binary directly, without any shell interpreter, which also helps protect against command injections.

 ## Running behind a proxy

 The server is a Flask app that uses Waitress WSGI server.
-Waitress was chosen because it's easy to set the socket options using it.
+Waitress was chosen because it's easy to set socket options using it.
 I don't run a proxy server on my PC, so I wrote the application with the idea that it won't be running behind a proxy and made it handle everything on it's own: SSL, Basic HTTP Authentication, etc.

 As such, running behind a proxy server is not supported, though it could be done with some minimal modifications.